• 3 Jun 2026

 The Next Decade of Challenges for Asian Textile & Apparel Manufacturers – And the Strategies to Overcome Them

 Session Description: Asian textile and apparel manufacturers are entering a period of profound transformation.
 While Asia continues to dominate global production, the rapid rise of nearshoring and regional sourcing strategies, particularly among European buyers, poses both a challenge and an opportunity.
 Increasing geopolitical uncertainty, logistics disruptions, sustainability pressures, and the demand for shorter lead times are driving buyers to reassess sourcing distances and rebalance their supplier portfolios.
-This session will provide a strategic and forward-looking assessment of the challenges facing Asian manufacturers and, critically, will focus on how Asia can reposition itself in a world where nearshoring is gaining momentum.
-Rather than viewing nearshoring as a zero-sum threat, the discussion will explore how Asian manufacturers can adapt their business models, deepen partnerships, and integrate themselves into hybrid global sourcing strategies.
-The session will emphasize that the future belongs to manufacturers who evolve from being cost-driven suppliers to strategic, solution-oriented partners - capable of complementing nearshoring destinations rather than being displaced by them.
-Key Discussion Areas:

 • 5 June